 Figure 5: Transient response with TurboTrans technology

-As the experimental results show, TurboTrans technology enables you to considerably improve the performance of your power module.
-Depending on the application, this feature can also help reduce the overall capacitance at the output, thus reducing system cost and size.
+As the experimental results show, TurboTrans technology enables you to considerably improve the performance of your power module while potentially reducing the overall capacitance at the output.
+This not only boosts the performance of the applications, but also leads to reduced system cost and size.

 Great work.
 Thanks for sharing!